-In May 2020, the draft Personal Data Protection Bill 2020 (Bill 2020) was published.
-At this time, it’s unclear whether this bill will be passed into law.
-If the Bill passes, it will come into force between one and two years after going into effect.
+In May 2020, the draft Personal Data Protection Bill 2020 (Bill 2020) was published, and in November 2021 it was reintroduced as the updated Personal Data Protection Bill 2021 (Bill 2021).
+If the Bill passes, it will come into force between one and two years after approval.

 The Prevention of Electronic Crimes Act 2016 (Act No. XL of 2016) (PECA) addresses crimes relating to unauthorized access to data.

 In addition, there is some sector-specific legislation relating to data protection.
 For example, the Payment Systems and Electronic Funds Transfers Act 2007, provides for the secrecy of financial institutions and protection of customer information.